fincs/SciTE4AutoHotkey/README.md

 Afterwards, download the current portable build in order to get some files from it:

-* SciTE_beta5/tools/GenDocs/hha.dll and hha.exe -> source/tools/GenDocs/
-* SciTE_beta5/tools/Rebranded/\*.\* -> source/tools/Rebranded/
+* SciTE/tools/Rebranded/\*.\* -> source/tools/Rebranded/

 You must also build the [documentation](https://github.com/fincs/SciTE4AHK-Docs) and place it in the source folder.

-The latest AutoHotkey_L Unicode binary (v1.1.08.00 at the time of writing) also needs to be placed in the source folder.
+The latest AutoHotkey Unicode binary (v1.1.09.00 at the time of writing) also needs to be placed in the source folder.